PatrickJS/cli-book/chapter-one/chapter-one.md

 	PHLMLAMEAD:~/code$ _

 The first thing on this line is my username.
-Next is a colon which servers as a seperator.
+Next is a colon which serves as a seperator.
 Following that is something called the `current working directory`.
 Whenever you are in the terminal, you are alway inside a specific folder.
-This may be you user profile folder, or something like your document.
+This may be you user directory or your documents folder.
 Either way, at any point in time you have a current working directory.
 This is followed by a dollar sign.

 Everything after the dollar sign is the command you are going to run.
-You can type and edit you command, and when you hit enter your computer will attempt to run it.
+You can type and edit your command, and when you hit enter your computer will attempt to run it.

 The prompt is important because it gives you context for the commands you are about to run.
 If you are going to delete some files, you are going to want to make sure that you are in the correct folder.
 If you are managing multiple users, it's important to know who exactly is issuing the command.

-Whenever your terminal is showing you the prompt described above, it's ready to run a command.
+Whenever your terminal is showing you the prompt shown above, it's ready to run a command.
 To see what running a command looks like, let's take a look at a command called `ls`.

+**EDITED UP TO HERE**

 ##Running a command